Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 Lookback Window for Eventual Consistency

 Some events from Klaviyo’s API can be “eventually consistent” or delayed.
-Instead of risking missed data, Flow uses a lookback window to re-check past intervals.
+Instead of risking missed data, Estuary uses a lookback window to re-check past intervals.
 This ensures late-arriving events are still captured.
-Wouldn’t you rather have complete data instead of guessing what got lost?
+This matters because late-arriving events can otherwise create gaps in attribution, segmentation, and downstream reporting.

 Schema Evolution